1221124/sem5pi-24-25-g031/docs/SprintA/UseCases/UC003/README.md

-# UC001 - As Admin, I want to register new backoffice users (e.g., doctors, nurses, technicians, admins) via an out-of-band process, so that they can access the backoffice system with appropriate permissions
+# UC003 - As a Patient, I want to register for the healthcare application, so that I can create a user profile and book appointments online

 ## 1. Context

-> The backoffice system is a web application that allows admins to manage users, patients, and staff.
+> The healthcare application is a system that allows patients to register, edit their user profile and book appointments online.
-> Admins can create, edit, and deactivate user profiles, ensuring that the right people have access to the system.
+> The system is accessed through a web interface and provides a user-friendly experience for patients to manage their healthcare needs.
-> This use case focuses on the registration of new backoffice users, such as doctors, nurses, technicians and other admins.
+> Patients can register in an IAM using their email address and creating a secure password to access the system.
-> The registration process is done via an out-of-band process using an IAM, meaning that the admin must manually create the user profile and assign the appropriate role.
-After that, the admin must regist the user in the backoffice system, associating it with the appropriate IAM credentials.
+> Once registered, patients can edit their patient profile and view their medical history, schedule appointments, among other features.

 ## 2. Requirements